 - Sexual activity

-Other more serious problems can also cause you to have blood in your urine.
-Some of these problems include:
+Other, more serious problems can also cause blood in your urine, such as:

 - Kidney or bladder cancer

 - Irritation or swelling in your kidneys, prostate (in men) or another part of your urinary tract

 - Polycystic kidney disease

 - Blood clots or diseases that cause blood clotting

 Anyone can have blood in their urine, but it is more likely if you:

 - Have a family history of kidney disease

 - Have an enlarged prostate (usually in middle age or older men)

 - Are taking certain medicines, such as pain relievers, blood thinners and antibiotics